- Mission & Strategy

 - Financial Information

 - Organisational Structure

 Capital Markets Overview

 The Bank actively borrows in the capital markets to meet the development needs of African countries.
-Resources raised from capital markets are used to (1) ensure that the Bank has sufficient liquidity to meet its cash flow requirements for a one-year rolling period and (2) provide cost-effective resources to fund its clients and projects.
-The Bank uses a variety of instruments and markets to source funds.
-It also uses the derivatives market for asset and liability management purposes.
-Responsiveness and flexibility are the hallmarks of the Bank's activities in the capital markets.
+Resources raised from the capital markets are used to (1) ensure that the Bank has sufficient liquidity to meet its cash flow requirements for a one-year rolling period and (2) provide cost-effective resources to fund its clients and projects.
+The Bank uses a variety of instruments and markets to source funds and uses the derivatives market for asset and liability management purposes.
+Responsiveness and flexibility are the hallmarks of the Bank’s activities in the capital markets.
 Its strategy for achieving its funding goals is based on the following building blocks:

 - Establish a track record of issuing regular, liquid benchmark transactions in the capital markets to attract competitive funding levels and generate additional funding opportunities

-- Develop diversified access to public and private markets in various currencies, and build name recognition
+- Develop diversified access to public and private markets in various currencies and build name recognition

 - Access medium to long-term funding, subject to market conditions